 Collaboration between leading research environments

 SEAL is a field-based research school built on close collaboration between some of Sweden’s strongest research environments in polar science.
-In cooperation with Uppsala University, KTH Royal Institute of Technology, Chalmers University of Technology, and Mid Sweden University, the research school can offer a broad spectrum of polar expertise—from glaciology, oceanography, and climate modelling to remote sensing, technological development, social sciences, and Indigenous perspectives.
+In cooperation with Uppsala University, KTH Royal Institute of Technology, Chalmers University of Technology and Mid Sweden University, the research school offers polar expertise from glaciology, oceanography and climate modelling, to remote sensing, technological development, social sciences and Indigenous perspectives.

 An important part of the program is summer and field courses that provide practical training in polar environments and research methods.
 These courses will take place in locations including Bydalen and Abisko in the Swedish mountains, as well as Corsica and Greenland.